Brinda-B/web-scraper-pipeline-system/README.md

 # Web Scraper Pipeline System

-## Overview

-A Python-based web scraping and data pipeline system that extracts quote data from a website, processes it, and stores it in PostgreSQL.
-The system also exposes the data through a FastAPI REST API for retrieval and automation.
+A Python-based web scraping and data pipeline system that extracts quotes from a website, processes them, and stores them in a PostgreSQL database.
+The project also exposes a FastAPI backend to trigger scraping and retrieve stored data.

 ---

 ## Features

 - Web scraping using Requests and BeautifulSoup
-- Multi-page scraping with pagination support
+- Multi-page scraping (pagination support)
+- REST API using FastAPI
 - PostgreSQL database integration
-- Duplicate record prevention
+- Duplicate data prevention
-- Logging system for debugging and monitoring
+- Logging system for debugging and tracking
+- Modular and scalable architecture
-- REST API using FastAPI
+- Environment variable support using `.env`
-- API-triggered scraping pipeline

 ---

-## Technologies Used
+## Tech Stack

 - Python
 - FastAPI
-- Uvicorn
 - Requests
 - BeautifulSoup4
 - PostgreSQL
 - psycopg2
+- python-dotenv
+- Uvicorn

 ---